 The paragraphs here are purely from my perspective, aimed at the student 'or anyone in their early stages of creating.
-As I am not represented by an agency or have reached a professional peak, nor have I had work in country wide print, nor I feel I have achieved enough.
+As I am not represented by an agency or have reached a professional peak yet ( I think), nor I feel I have achieved enough.
 It'll never be enough.
 Thats why I will reiterate the importance of finding TIME.

 Like everyone, I am on a journey.
 But journeys and quests have an ending, so i'd rather my journey to change a little.
 I'm used to it, as my path looking back, has been all over the place.
 I need to keep a hunger for drawing and writing even in the most compressed of times.
 Thankfully in my earlier years, I had stable parents with a house I could call base and keep my work at.
 Over recent years, my wife and family has kept my spirit Earthed.
 I've written lyrics and sketches on the back of bus tickets, receipts and time sheets and I get terrible frustration if I cannot put these thoughts down.
 I used to pull into lay bys at 3am on my way to an airport job, to note down a lyric for the band I was in, my mind in those early hours seemed so fresh.
 I tell people this and its funny.
 In some ways I laugh at myself behind the wall of seriousness.
 That's when my personal comedian comes out.
 In fact have lost count of how many times i've turned into Basil Fawlty in work environments.
 And to my wife, she has kept my sane light switched on at the right times over the years.
 We must create, to pass down and influence in this short space of time we have been granted.
 Time is the most precious thing on Earth.